AtulSinghAtul/FullStack-JavaScript-Batch-2/Placement Assignment_(Atul Singh)/readme.md

 ---

-- ## Answer 6 :- [ authentication-app-using-jwt](<https://github.com/AtulSinghAtul/FullStack-JavaScript-Batch-2/tree/main/Placement%20Assignment_(Atul%20Singh)/express-questions/answer-6/Authentication-App>)
+- ## Answer 6 Express -> [ authentication-app-using-jwt](<https://github.com/AtulSinghAtul/FullStack-JavaScript-Batch-2/tree/main/Placement%20Assignment_(Atul%20Singh)/express-questions/answer-6/Authentication-App>)

   `JSON  Web Tokens (JWT) is an open standard that defines a compact and self-contained way for securely transmitting information between parties and JSON object.
 This information can be verified and trusted because it is digitally signed.
 JWTs can be used to securely authenticate users, verify their identity, and provide access to authorized resources.`